 - Polyethylene glycol (PEG) — PEG has multiple medical, commercial and industrial applications.
-Vape juice companies use it to keep the product evenly mixed and to increase the product’s vapor production.
+Vape juice companies use it to keep the product evenly mixed and to increase the product’s vapour production.

 - Propylene glycol (PG) — PG is commonly used in the pharmaceutical and food industries.
 In vape cartridges, PG promotes even draws or puffs.

 - Vegetable glycerin (VG) — VG is often used in the food, pharmaceutical and beauty industries.
-VG is included in vape cartridges because it increases the size of the vapor clouds.
+VG is included in vape cartridges because it increases the size of the vapour clouds.

 Your lungs can tolerate these cutting agents.
 You should avoid vaping anything that includes other substances (except flavours).

 CBD vaping gained a lot of popularity over the last few years, and it’s now one of the most popular ways of consuming CBD.
 Even though most experts agree that CBD is safe and can improve your wellbeing, CBD vaping faced its fair share of controversy — mainly because of the poorly regulated vaping markets in the U.S. and the EU.